fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 ### Setup with Docker

-Install docker in your local machine by selecting your OS and hitting install from this [link](https://docs.docker.com/docker-for-mac/install).
+Install docker in your local machine by selecting your OS and hitting install from this [link](https://docs.docker.com/install/) (this installation includes `docker-compose` as well).
-This [link](https://docs.docker.com/docker-for-mac/install/) will already include docker-compose.

-These are the files you need to add/change before you begin working in your container. `_example` or `example_` needs to be removed from these file names.
+These are the files you need to make a copy and change the files name before you begin working in your container. `_example` or `example_` needs to be removed from the new copy of these file names.
 ```
 dataactcore/config_example.yml
 dataactcore/local_config_example.yml